 Ms. Warsi’s views and actions in the realm of foreign affairs are probably the most disturbing thing about her, especially as they concern Pakistan.
 Of Pakistani background, she had become an unofficial cultural mediator between London and Islamabad, made more official after she was appointed Senior Minister of State for Foreign and Commonwealth Affairs in late 2012.
 She has gotten just a little too close for comfort with the extremists in Pakistan whose representatives in Britain operate almost without hindrance.
 The problem of Ahmadi persecution, for example, is exported wholesale—heresy-hunters and all—to Britain’s shores.
 But that never seems to be the issue of the day for Ms. Warsi: it’s drones or some other Western iniquity.
 She referred to herself as the “Minister for Pakistan,” and what she did was effectively lobbying.
 Asked, for instance, about the notorious radicalism of Pakistan’s population, Ms. Warsi dismissed the polling (“I can’t predict what happened during those polls”) and said: “I know the real Pakistan … I hear real views”.
 Special facts are the realm of the apologist—and not a very good one.
 To have had near the helm of British foreign policy a woman who is consciously trying to deceive people about the nature of Pakistan—its people and the intentions of the State—is of no help to anybody.
 She should have joined the “Friends of Pakistan” group in her party, not been given influence at the Foreign Office, then at least people would understand—as they do about the “Conservative Friends of Russia,” for instance—that she was an advocate, not an objective observer with this country’s interests at heart.
 It would also have cleared up the discrepancy of a senior FCO official opposed to Britain’s major foreign policy engagement, namely the war in Afghanistan, advocating NATO withdrawal, which will allow Pakistan to recolonise Afghanistan, a long-term strategic intention of the country’s military caste.

 Warsi has a habit of siding with the Islamic reactionaries.
 It’s not just supporting a course that gives the Islamist security agencies in Pakistan back their dependency or agreeing with the Islamists that there is only Islam—not moderate or extreme.
 For those who imagine that Britain is overrun by a “militant secularisation,” as Warsi has put it, I refer you to the visit to these shores by the Bishop of Rome in September 2010.
 No sooner had Joseph Ratzinger stepped off the plane in Britain than he declared that atheists were Nazis—a line Ms. Warsi has picked up, though in her own furtive way, saying that secularism is “deeply intolerant” and similar to “totalitarian regimes”.
 But Ratzinger was not challenged on this.
-On the contrary, the BBC and virtually every other station was turned over to adoration for the Pontiff is this famously non-Catholic country.
-Ms. Warsi was invited on innumerable programs with one relentless message: a dose of theocracy is just what the British people need, to break down a hard-won—and by-no-means fully realised—wall of separation between religion and politics.
+On the contrary, the BBC and virtually every other station was turned over to adoration for the Pontiff in this famously non-Catholic country.
+Ms. Warsi was invited on innumerable programs with one relentless message: a dose of theocracy is just what the British people need, to break down a hard-won—and by no means fully-realised—wall of separation between religion and politics.
 In her follow-up visit to Rome in February 2012 and the aftermath she has been even worse.

 This morning she has given her first post-resignation interview to Mehdi Hasan at the Huffington Post.
 Mr. Hasan is another of those figures who has gained the vaunted title of “moderate” while believing non-Muslims are of “no intelligence,” no better than “cattle,” and making elaborate excuses for the dictatorships in Iran and Syria.
-A look at his oleaginous method allows one to suspect that beneath the veneer of Leftist anti-Westernism lurks a rather stern Khomeini’ism.
+A look at his oleaginous method allows one to suspect that beneath the veneer of Leftist anti-Westernism lurks a rather sterner doctrine.
 The duo last got together in March so Ms. Warsi could rage about the dangers of the “secular fundamentalists“.
 (As we all know so well, the next time a Shi’a mosque gets blown up in Pakistan, atheists will be the first suspects.)
 Today it was an even happier subject than the flaws of non-believers: now it was the flaws of Israel.
 Ms. Warsi wants Israel referred to the International Criminal Court and Britain to ban arms sales to the Jewish State.
 With “long-standing … Friends of Israel” like this, Jerusalem has no need of enemies.
 Ms. Warsi does at least concede that HAMAS is a “terrorist organisation”.

 There is something at once cynical and naïve about Ms. Warsi, something shady and altogether too innocent.
 She always winds up siding with the reactionaries of her religion, but always presents the argument in the language of tolerance and diversity—in supporting the burka, for example.
-Perhaps she is simply a useful idiot for the Islamic zealots, but the flashes of ruthlessness whenever she is directly threatened—on her expenses ethics, say, or her career as window-dressing for this wretched Tory Party—make one wonder if there is not a more solid and dangerous core.
-Thanks then that this ambiguity is no further danger to British interests, and good riddance to one of the worst examples of reverse discrimination in this young century.
+Perhaps she is simply a useful idiot for the Islamist zealots, but the flashes of ruthlessness whenever she is directly threatened—on her expenses ethics, say, or her career as window-dressing for this wretched Tory Party—make one wonder if there is not a more solid and dangerous core.
+Thanks, then, that this ambiguity is no further danger to British interests, and good riddance to one of the worst examples of reverse discrimination in this young century.

-Update: Ms. Warsi went on to say in another post-resignation interview that her problem with the Cameron government was that it did not treat Israel in the same way it is treating Vladimir Putin, Iran, Bashar al-Assad, and the Islamic State.
+UPDATE: Ms. Warsi went on to say in another post-resignation interview that her problem with the Cameron government was that it did not treat Israel in the same way it is treating Vladimir Putin, Iran, Bashar al-Assad, and the Islamic State.
 This is the dangerously misguided view of foreign affairs that was put in a senior position at the Foreign Office.